Star Wars Prop - Base Hacker System

 In the sketch development I thought it would be better to have a pair of these boxes that were hinged to close, thus the character could pull it open much like a laptop.

 This then evolved to a 3 parts system.
-A box unfolding to a box tower with two wings of controls either side with some sort of ariel communications tower on top or behind/
+A box unfolding to a box tower with two wings of controls either side with some sort of aerial communications tower on top or behind.

 This was then to evolve so the wings when the system was folded clasped around the tower coming together with a latching system like magnets.

 This way, the characters hands could manipulate, control the wings, with the tower containing all the future technology, mechanics, power core inside, to indicated something happening that was empowered.
-This would be much like a lit up, liquid cooled desktop computer
+This would be much like a liquid cooled desktop computer wit RGB Aura Lighting.

 With the tower simulated generators inside, the tower was reinforced and painted inside.